-1. Governors are responsible for:
+Governors are responsible for:

-- 1.1 The determination and periodic review of the educational character and mission of the institution and for oversight of its activities. - 1.2 Publishing arrangements for obtaining the views of staff and students on the determination and periodic review of the educational character and mission of the institution and the oversight of its activities. - 1.3 Approving the quality strategy of the institution. - 1.4 The effective and efficient use of resources, the solvency of the institution and the Board and for safeguarding their assets. - 1.5 Approving annual estimates of income and expenditure. - 1.6 The appointment, grading, suspension, dismissal and determination of the pay and conditions of service of the holders of senior posts and the Clerk, including, where the Clerk is, or is to be appointed as, a member of staff, the Clerk's appointment, grading, suspension, dismissal and determination of pay in the capacity as a member of staff. - 1.7 Setting a framework for the pay and conditions of service of all other staff. - 1.8 Setting the policy by which the tuition and other fees payable to the College are determined (subject to any terms and conditions attached to grants, loans or other payments paid or made by the ESFA).
+The determination and periodic review of the educational character and mission of the institution and for oversight of its activities.

+Publishing arrangements for obtaining the views of staff and students on the determination and periodic review of the educational character and mission of the institution and the oversight of its activities.

+Approving the quality strategy of the institution.

+The effective and efficient use of resources, the solvency of the institution and the Board and for safeguarding their assets.

+Approving annual estimates of income and expenditure.

+The appointment, grading, suspension, dismissal and determination of the pay and conditions of service of the holders of senior posts and the Governance Professional, including, where the Governance Professional is, or is to be appointed as, a member of staff, the Governance Professional's appointment, grading, suspension, dismissal and determination of pay in the capacity as a member of staff.

+Setting a framework for the pay and conditions of service of all other staff.

+Setting the policy by which the tuition and other fees payable to the College are determined (subject to any terms and conditions attached to grants, loans or other payments paid or made by the ESFA).

-2. Responsibilities which must not be delegated by the Board:
+Responsibilities which must not be delegated by the Board:

-- 2.1.1 the determination of the educational character and mission of the institution; - 2.1.2 the approval of the annual estimates of income and expenditure; - 2.1.3 the responsibility for ensuring the solvency of the institution and the Board and the safeguarding of their assets:
+the determination of the educational character and mission of the institution;

+the approval of the annual estimates of income and expenditure;

+the responsibility for ensuring the solvency of the institution and the Board and the safeguarding of their assets;

-- 2.1.4 the appointment of the Principal or holder of a senior post; - 2.1.5 the appointment of the Clerk (including, where the Clerk is, or is to be, appointed as a member of staff the Clerk's appointment in the capacity as member of staff); - 2.1.6 the modifying or revoking of the Articles of Government; - 2.1.7 the consideration of the case for dismissal, of the Principal, the Clerk or the holder of a senior post unless such function is delegated to a committee of Members of the Corporation; - 2.1.8 the power to determine an appeal in connection with the dismissal of the Principal, the Clerk or the holder of a senior post unless such power is delegated to a committee of Members of the Corporation.
+the appointment of the Principal or holder of a senior post;

+the appointment of the Governance Professional (including, where the Governance Professional is, or is to be, appointed as a member of staff the Governance Professional's appointment in the capacity as member of staff);

+the modifying or revoking of the Articles of Government;

+the consideration of the case for dismissal, of the Principal, the Governance Professional or the holder of a senior post unless such function is delegated to a committee of Members of the Corporation;

+the power to determine an appeal in connection with the dismissal of the Principal, the Governance Professional or the holder of a senior post unless such power is delegated to a committee of Members of the Corporation.

-3. Principal
+Principal

-- 3.1 Making proposals to the Board about the educational character and mission of the institution, and for implementing the decisions of the Board. - 3.2 The determination, of the institution's academic activities and the determination of its other activities. - 3.3 Preparing annual estimates of income and expenditure, for consideration and approval by the Board, and the management of budget and resources within the estimates approved by the Board. - 3.4 The organisation, direction and management of the institution and leadership of the staff. - 3.5 The appointment, assignment, grading, appraisal, suspension, dismissal, and determination, within the framework set by the Board, of the pay and conditions of service of staff, other than the holders of senior posts or the Clerk, where the Clerk is also a member of the staff. - 3.6 Maintaining student discipline and, within the rules and procedures provided for within the Articles, suspending or expelling students on disciplinary grounds and expelling students for academic reasons.
+Making proposals to the Board about the educational character and mission of the institution, and for implementing the decisions of the Board.

+The determination, of the institution's academic activities and the determination of its other activities.

+Preparing annual estimates of income and expenditure, for consideration and approval by the Board, and the management of budget and resources within the estimates approved by the Board.

+The organisation, direction and management of the institution and leadership of the staff.

+The appointment, assignment, grading, appraisal, suspension, dismissal, and determination, within the framework set by the Board, of the pay and conditions of service of staff, other than the holders of senior posts or the Governance Professional, where the Governance Professional is also a member of the staff.

-4. Clerk
+Maintaining student discipline and, within the rules and procedures provided for within the Articles, suspending or expelling students on disciplinary grounds and expelling students for academic reasons.

+Governance Professional

-- 4.1 The operation of the Board's powers.
+The operation of the Board's powers.

-- 4.2 Procedural matters.
+Procedural matters.

-- 4.3 The conduct of Board business.
+The conduct of Board business.

-- 4.4 Matters of governance practice.
+Matters of governance practice.

-Schedule 5 Summary of the ESFA's College Funding Framework
+Schedule 5 College Funding Framework